 Evidence in DUI matters

 Evidence for a DUI charge is generally in the form of observations by police who attended the scene, for example slurred speech, smelling of liquor, unsteadiness on their feet or a car accident.
-This is often difficult and is open to subjective reasoning by the attending officer as there is no objective or scientific way of proving whether or not a person is under the influence of alcohol.
+This is often difficult and is open to subjective reasoning by the attending officer because there is no objective or scientific way of proving whether or not a person is under the influence of alcohol.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.